enockmbaraka/stock_price_prediction/README.md

 And lastly, even though it is not directly related to this project, I want to thank the reviewers of my midterm project for helping me write more structured code and for their encouraging comments.

+## Notes to Myself
+- You got full points from the repository :purple_heart:  :sparkling_heart: :star2:.
+- Vijaya Krishna from Omdena recommended using AI agents, which, as I understand, are particularly useful for web scraping.
+I will allocate time to understand AI agents more deeply and use them in practical applications.
 ## Installation

 ```git clone https://github.com/f-kuzey-edes-huyal/stock_price_prediction.git```